rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The file name is "MQTTLogYYMMDD", with an extension determined by "Log File Extension".
 If "Log File Extension" is empty, the file will have a ".txt" extension if HomeVisionXL is running in Windows, and no extension if running in Linux.
-  * Only messages for devices/objects that have their "Log sent messages" or "Log received messages" options checked are logged.
+<ul><li>Only messages for devices/objects that have their "Log sent messages" or "Log received messages" options checked are logged.
 This includes messages sent via the "right-click" menu, serial or NetIO.
-  * "Subscribe" and "Unsubscribe" messages are not logged.
+</li><li>"Subscribe" and "Unsubscribe" messages are not logged.
-  * Received messages to "cmnd/homevision/#" are always logged.
+</li><li>Received messages to "cmnd/homevision/#" are always logged.
 However, responses to this command are determined by the affected objects' settings.
+</li></ul>

-* "Netio string", "Serial string prefix string", and "Serial string terminator character(s)" are set to reasonable defaults and probably don't need to be changed, except in the rare case that they conflict with other plug-ins.
+</li><li>"Netio string", "Serial string prefix string", and "Serial string terminator character(s)" are set to reasonable defaults and probably don't need to be changed, except in the rare case that they conflict with other plug-ins.
+</li></ul>
 ## Responding to External Device State Changes
 Refer to <a href="MQTT_Actions_ext.html">External Device Actions</a>  <!-- [[Help: External Device Actions|Help:-External-Device-Actions]]-->
 for responses to received messages.